andychase/codebook/topics/info/terms.md

 5 Content Available through the Services
 -----------------------------------------

-Provided as-is: You acknowledge that Tech Store Club does not make any representations or warranties about the material, data, and information, such as data files, text, computer software, code, music, audio files or other sounds, photographs, videos, posts, links, or other images (collectively, the “Content”) which you may have access to as part of, or through your use of, the Services.
-Under no circumstances is Tech Store Club liable in any way for any Content, including, but not limited to: any infringing Content, any errors or omissions in Content, or for any loss or damage of any kind incurred as a result of the use of any Content posted,
+Provided as-is: You acknowledge that Snap Notes Collective does not make any representations or warranties about the material, data, and information, such as data files, text, computer software, code, music, audio files or other sounds, photographs, videos, posts, links, or other images (collectively, the “Content”) which you may have access to as part of, or through your use of, the Services.
+Under no circumstances is Snap Notes Collective liable in any way for any Content, including, but not limited to: any infringing Content, any errors or omissions in Content, or for any loss or damage of any kind incurred as a result of the use of any Content posted,